nfelger/rype/readme.md

 If everything is set up correctly, Skype will now ask whether "ruby-skype" should be allowed to connect.

-## USAGE
+## Usage

 There are a few examples in `examples/` that should give you an idea of how to use the gem.

-## HEAD-LESS SKYPE
+## Head-less skype

 Say you want to be running an app that connects to skype on a box that won't have a display attached.
 For this use case, Xvfb is quite handy:

-  "Xvfb or X virtual framebuffer is an X11 server that performs all graphical operations in memory, not showing any screen output." (wikipedia)"
+> "Xvfb or X virtual framebuffer is an X11 server that performs all graphical operations in memory, not showing any screen output." (wikipedia)"

 In `examples/start_skype`, there's a shell script that shows how to start Skype and Xvfb.

 You can safely ignore warnings about missing fonts, but if they bother you, try:

      sudo aptitude install xfonts-100dpi xfonts-75dpi xfonts-scalable xfonts-cyrillic

 If Xvfb won't start at all, more drastic measures may be required:

      sudo apt-get install xserver-xorg-core

-## SMALL PRINT
+## small print

 This product uses the Skype API but is not endorsed, certified or otherwise approved in any way by Skype.